Nancy Edmanson, MBACP

 My professional counselling training was in relational theory, which is an integrative method, enabling me to incorporate elements from other different counselling theories into my practise, & I have an interest in TA, REBT & Schema Therapy.

 I have experience of counselling clients with many & varied issues, including anxiety, stress & depression, eating problems, survivors of childhood sexual abuse, & people going through loss & grief processes.

-I work from therapy rooms in 3 locations: in Wakefield and Leeds city centres, and at Birstall.
+I work from therapy rooms in four locations; in Leeds and Wakefield City Centres, Rodley and Birstall.
 Appointments are 50 minutes long and are offered regularly, usually weekly or fortnightly, at therapy rooms located in central Leeds or Wakefield.
 The first session will be charged at a lower rate, and will be an opportunity for us to meet and explore your needs and hopes for the process, and get a sense of how it feels for us to work together.
 Please get in touch if you have any questions or would like to make an appointment.
 If you are happy for me to ring you back, please indicate the best telephone number and times to contact you.

 Training, qualifications & experience